-The AHA urges Congress to direct CMS to further educate its contractors on interpretation and enforcement of the three-hour rule in an effort to improve accuracy and consistency.
+The AHA urges CMS to further educate its contractors on interpretation and enforcement of the three-hour rule in an effort to improve accuracy and consistency.

 End Onerous Home Health Agency Pre-claim Review.
-Under CMS's home health preclaim review demonstration, home health agencies in five states were unfairly subjected to a mandatory Medicare demonstration launched in August 2016 that is testing a requirement for pre-claim review.
+Under CMS's home health pre-claim review demonstration, home health agencies in five states were unfairly subjected to a mandatory Medicare demonstration launched in August 2016 that is testing a requirement for pre-claim review.
 Launched in Illinois in August 2016, but currently under a national pause, the demonstration added unnecessary and complex time and paperwork requirements, which, if fully implemented, would impact an estimated 1 million home health claims per year.

-The AHA supports the Administration's current pause on this onerous demonstration.
-We urge Congress to require CMS to instead consider more targeted policies, such as education and other interventions that focus only on agencies and/or claims with high payment error rates.
+The AHA supports the Administration's current pause on this onerous demonstration and urges CMS to instead consider more targeted policies, such as education and other interventions that only focus on agencies and/or claims with high-payment error rates.
 Home health agencies with no payment or fraud issues should face no additional compliance interventions.

-Postpone and Re-evaluate Post-acute care Quality Measure Requirements.
+Postpone and Re-evaluate Post-acute Care Quality Measure Requirements.
 Recent laws and regulations are rapidly expanding the quality and patient assessment data reporting requirements for post-acute care providers.
 The requirements have been implemented aggressively, and without adequate time for stakeholder input.
 The result is duplicative reporting requirements - such as two different mandated ways of collecting patient functional status data for IRFs - and enormous confusion in the field.

-Congress should direct CMS to suspend any post-acute care quality reporting requirements finalized on or after Aug.
-1, 2015, and to work with the post-acute care community to develop requirements that strike a more appropriate balance between value and burden.
+We urge the Administration to suspend any post-acute care quality reporting requirements finalized on or after Aug.
+1, 2015 (the date the first Improving Medicare Post-Acute Care Transformation Act quality requirements were finalized), and to work with the post-acute care community to develop requirements that strike a more appropriate balance between value and burden.